coralogix/terraform-coralogix-aws/modules/firehose/README.md

 Provision a firehose delivery stream with [CloudWatch metric stream](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html).
 For more granular inclusive filters of metric names belonging to an included namespace:

-The variable 'include_metric_stream_filter' can be used to send only conditional metric names belonging to a selected metric namespace.
+The variable `include_metric_stream_filter` can be used to send only conditional metric names belonging to a selected metric namespace.
 For any selected namespace where the metric names list is empty or not specified, all metrics in that namespace is included.

-Note: 'include_metric_stream_namespaces' and 'include_metric_stream_filter' are independent but related the same metric stream include filter and may conflict.
-If error or metrics do not show, check console CloudWatch -> Metrics -> Streams -> Selected Metrics table on result.
+**Note**: `include_metric_stream_namespaces` and `include_metric_stream_filter` are independent but related the same metric stream include filter and may conflict.
+If error or metrics do not show, check console _CloudWatch_ -> _Metrics_ -> _Streams_ -> _Selected Metrics_ table on result.

 Metric namespaces are also case-sensitive, please see the [AWS namespaces list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html).
 For case-sensitive metric names belonging to a namespace, please see the [AWS View available metrics guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html)